orthecreedence/hustle/README.md

 Closes the Hustle database.
 Returns `true` if the DB was closed, otherwise returns `false` (if the DB wasn't open).

+This function is synchronous.

 ### Hustle.is\_open
 ```javascript
 hustle.is_open()
   => boolean
 ```

+This function is synchronous.

 ### Hustle.wipe
 ```javascript